Structural vs. Pressure Vessel Steel Plates: What’s the Difference?

 In the oil & gas industry, the structural integrity of storage tanks depends heavily on the quality and specification of the steel plate for tank fabrication.
 Whether you’re building atmospheric tanks, pressure vessels, LNG terminals, or crude oil reserves, selecting the proper material is a technical and safety-critical decision.

-This article breaks down the most appropriate carbon steel and pressure vessel steel grades, their material characteristics, standards, and project-specific considerations — to help engineers, EPC contractors, and procurement professionals make confident, informed decisions.
+This article breaks down the most appropriate carbon steel and pressure vessel steel grades, their material characteristics, standards, and project-specific considerations — to help engineers and EPC contractors make confident, informed material decisions.

 Storage tanks in oil & gas applications are exposed to high internal pressure, aggressive chemicals, and fluctuating temperatures.
 A material failure can cause environmental contamination, financial loss, or catastrophic accidents.

-That’s why choosing the right steel plate for the oil & gas industry is crucial.
-EPC engineers and procurement teams typically source from a reliable oil & gas steel plate supplier offering certified materials under ASME Section VIII, EN 10028, and API 650/620 standards.
+That’s why choosing the right steel plate for the oil & gas industry, especially for storage tank and pressure vessel fabrication, is a critical engineering and safety decision.
+EPC engineers typically specify materials that comply with standards such as ASME Section VIII, EN 10028, and API 650/620 to ensure regulatory compliance and long-term operational safety.

-In practical selection, common tank plate material grades include A516 Grade 70 pressure vessel plate for refinery tanks and carbon steel plate for fuel and oil storage.
+In practical applications, common tank plate material grades include ASTM A516 Grade 70 for refinery tanks and carbon steel plates for fuel and oil storage.
 For low-temperature applications such as LNG tanks, steel sheet for the oil & gas industry must provide enhanced impact resistance and cryogenic toughness to ensure long-term reliability.

 This is the most widely accepted material for pressure vessels and tank shells due to its excellent toughness and moderate strength.
 A516 Grade 70 is particularly common in crude oil tanks and separators.